Canon 60D vs 6D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 60D and Canon EOS 6D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the 6D have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the 6D have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the 6D was followed by the Canon 6D Mark II.
 Further information on the features and operation of the 60D and 6D can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon 6D Manual.

 So what conclusions can be drawn?
 Is the Canon 60D better than the Canon 6D or vice versa?
 The listing below highlights the relative strengths of the two models.